1 Contributing to BioCro

 Many of these BioCro formatting preferences can be applied automatically using the program clang-format with the .clang-format file provided in the base directory of BioCro.
 Do not apply clang-format to all files indiscriminately, as that will ruin manually-aligned tables.

 The best time to reformat a file is immediately before (or possibly immediately after) making substantive changes to the code in the file.
-But, as mentioned in Section 1.2.2, sweeping formatting changes should be made in a separate commit, separate from any substantive changes made to the code.
+But, as mentioned in the “General Coding Considerations” section, sweeping formatting changes should be made in a separate commit, separate from any substantive changes made to the code.
 This way, changes to the functioning of the code won’t be obscured by changes to formatting that have no effect on code semantics.

 1.3.1.1 Installation